top of page

 That's when I decided to add some discipline to my life, go cold turkey on all ultra-processed, packaged foods, basically all food that wasn't cooked at home, and start working out regularly.

 The first month was torture!
 Temptations everywhere!
 The old me wouldn't have been able to resist, and would have given in to the cycle of guilt, but the new me didn't find it as difficult as the past few failed attempts.
 The resolve in my mind made it bearable.
-By the end of the month, my clothes started to fit better, all the inflammation and water retention was gone, and I started feeling like myself again.
+I also stated working out 6 times a week, followed a schedule created by my father, who took it upon himself to train me (after I asked him to, of course).
+We went on runs, thrice a week, and did weight training the other three days.
+At first, the runs especially felt like death was chasing me, later on, it became bearable, and then I started enjoying it all!
+The dopamine rush trumped all the pain and the 'death-y' feeling when I ran or worked out.
+By the end of the month, my clothes started to fit better, all the inflammation and water retention were gone, and I started feeling like myself again.
 By the end of the second month, people had started to notice, and I started getting compliments (enter: my high horse, which is still there).

 It was a very gradual process; I never noticed any change other than the clothes bit, while it was happening.
 But I trusted the process, and looking back, I see a huge difference.